sofielloyd/VisualAnalytics_2022/ImageSearch/README.md

 - The ```src``` folders contains the code written in ```.py``` scripts.

 - The ```utils``` folders contains a collection of small Python functions which make common patterns shorter and easier.
-Scripts in this folder are written by @rdkm89 and can also be found in [this](https://github.com/CDS-AU-DK/cds-visual.git) repository
+The utils scripts used in this project were developed in-class and can also be found in [this](https://github.com/CDS-AU-DK/cds-visual.git) repository.

 ## Discussion of results